djagya/yii2-sparkpost/README.md

             'apiKey' => 'YOUR_API_KEY',
             'viewPath' => '@common/mail',
             'defaultEmail' => 'sender@example.com', // optional if 'adminEmail' app param is specified or 'useDefaultEmail' is false
+            'retryLimit' => 5, // optional
         ],
     ],
 ];
 ```

 If you want to disable default "from" and "reply to" email address for messages you can set `useDefaultEmail` to `false` in Mailer config, but then you must specify "from" email address for every message you send.

+Property `retryLimit` allows to make Mailer relatively failover.
+Mailer will try to send a transmission few times if it's getting an exception from Sparkpost, because sometimes Sparkpost API fails.
+When transmission send attempts count reaches specified `retryLimit` - last exception we got will be thrown.
+To disable that behavior and try to send transmission only once you can set `retryLimit` to `0`.

 ### Http Adapters